kiboschool/course-frontend-web-dev/src/lessons/final-project.md

 ### Bonus Milestones

 1. **Responsive Design**: Make your app look great on both desktop and mobile devices.
-2. **Share Destinations**: Allow users to save favorite destinations and view them later.
-(URL state)
+2. **Share Destinations**: Allow users to save favorite destinations and view them later (URL state).
-3. **Interactive Map**: Implement an interactive map for users to visually it's favorite locations using a service like Mapbox or Google Maps API.
+3. **Interactive Map**: Implement an interactive map for users to visually its favorite locations using a service like Mapbox or Google Maps API.